Muthung/muthungu-Webpage/README.md

-# A responsive personal website
+# A Responsive Personal Website

 I have created a HTML, CSS and Javascript Website.